Lash out

 In any case, lashing out means attacking someone suddenly.

-The attack can be physical, as in a punch in the face or in the form of critical comments.
+The attack can be physical, such as a punch in the face, or it can take the form of critical comments.

 In either case, the intention is to hurt the other person.